Sylvester96/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes the group owner to school for the file hello
+Script that will play the StarWars IV episode in the terminal